quat1024/garden/garden/ai-error-diagnosis.md

 # Takeaways

 * It's crystal-clear to me that Patchouli is causing the problem.
-It even matches an existing bug pattern found on the github.
+It even matches a bug pattern found on the github.
 But this AI report makes no mention of Patchouli.
 * The advice it gives is completely generic.
 * It will send you on red herrings.
 * Wasting support-channel space on